 - Finally, you can access Google’s services like Gmail for your custom domain name.

-There are other benefits like Google Drive Storage, Calendar, Docs, Sheet, Hangout, Forum, Keep, Slides, App Maker and Sites that come along with the G Suite tool.
+There are other benefits like Google Drive Storage, Calendar, Docs, Sheet, Meet, Forum, Keep, Slides, App Maker, and Sites that come along with the G Suite tool.